 Like we said in the intro, Wedding Crasher weed is a strain bred from Wedding Cake (a hybrid), and Purple Punch – a relatively popular indica flower that is one-half Granddaddy Purple and one-half Larry OG.
 (So funny as it may be, you could legitimately say that Grandaddy Purple is actually a “botanical granddaddy” of Wedding Crasher).

-Symbiotic Genetics is generally credited as the mastermind breeder behind the Wedding Crasher strain, conceiving the great idea of combining two relatively sweet and fruity flavors with a solid blend of (mostly) indica-dominant traits.
+Symbiotic Genetics is generally credited as the mastermind breeder behind the Wedding Crasher strain.
+They conceived the great idea of combining two relatively sweet and fruity flavors.
+This produced a solid blend of (mostly) indica-dominant traits.

-From a genetic perspective, Wedding Crasher weed is classified as a hybrid, though it’s indica-specific traits could rank in as high as 45% or so.
+From a genetic perspective, Wedding Crasher weed is classified as a hybrid.
+Nevertheless, its indica-specific traits could rank in as high as 45% or so.
 (Looking at the flower and/or the entire plant of a specific crop would help give you a better idea of the indica profile).

 We’ve seen Wedding Crasher weed with THC content upwards of 20%, but again, this is something that will vary slightly from flower to flower.
-It doesn’t have a high CBD content though, so be advised that it will produce a pretty legit high (one commenter on Leafly said it made him feel like Batman).
+It doesn’t have a high CBD content though, so be advised that it will produce a pretty legit high.
+One commenter on Leafly even said it made him feel like Batman.

 Wedding Crasher Review: Aroma, Flavor, and Appearance

-If you have any experience with Wedding Crasher’s parent strains – Wedding Cake and Purple Punch – you should be able to get a pretty good idea of the aroma and flavor profile that you’ll be dealing with when you toke up a healthy dose of this hybrid flower.
+Have any experience with Wedding Crasher’s parent strains – Wedding Cake and Purple Punch?
+If so, you should be able to get a pretty good idea of the aroma and flavor profile that you’ll be dealing with when you toke up a healthy dose of this hybrid flower.

 As far as general visual appeal, the Wedding Crasher strain is nothing that will really catch your attention too much.
 The phenotypes we’ve seen have generally been pretty frosty with a lovely trichome presence, as well as healthy-looking pistils that nicely counterbalance the earthy-green tint of the sugar leaves.

-We have seen a couple buds with a decent smattering of purple, but really all this means is the CO2 levels were probably slightly elevated during the grow process.
+We have seen a couple of buds with a decent smattering of purple.
+Really all this means is the CO2 levels were probably slightly elevated during the growing process.
 (Contrary to popular belief, purple marijuana does not constitute heightened potency.
-Any strain – and in fact any flower for that matter – can develop purple leaves if the anthocyanin presence is stronger than the chlorophyll presence).
+Any strain – and in fact, any flower for that matter – can develop purple leaves if the anthocyanin presence is stronger than the chlorophyll presence).

 Wedding Crasher Grow Info

-You won’t find a ton of information out there in regards to how to grow Wedding Crasher marijuana, but be advised that it will probably take on the characteristics of most any hybrid grow you’ve done before.
+You won’t find a ton of information out there in regards to how to grow Wedding Crasher marijuana.
+Be advised that it will probably take on the characteristics of most any hybrid grow you’ve done before.

 By that, we mean it should have a mid-range flowering time of about 9-10 weeks and grow equally well in either soil or hydroponics (depending of course on the quality of operation you set up and maintain).

-Don’t expect too monstrous of plants to pop up if you try and grow Wedding Crasher marijuana, as the healthy presence of indica genes should maintain that the adult females are nice and robust but not overly tall.
+Don’t expect too monstrous of plants to pop up if you try and grow Wedding Crasher marijuana.
+The healthy presence of indica genes should maintain that the adult females are nice and robust but not overly tall.

 Wedding Crasher Strain Review: What About the High?

 In terms of the high that Wedding Crasher weed produces, it’s a damn good one.
-It doesn’t have that “stoning” effect of a full-on indica, and the “professional balance” that exists between the sativa and indica lineage produces a mostly-cerebral high that is at once invigorating, while still maintaining a traditional “spacey” element to it (if that makes any sense at all).
+It doesn’t have that “stoning” effect of a full-on indica.
+The “professional balance” that exists between the sativa and indica lineage produces a mostly-cerebral high that is at once invigorating.
+At the same time, this strain still maintains a traditional “spacey” element to it.

-Also, a lot of folks say they feel a certain level of mental fortitude – even enhanced confidence – after toking up a decent specimen of Wedding Crasher nuggets.
+Also, a lot of folks say they feel a certain level of mental fortitude.
+After toking up a decent specimen of Wedding Crasher nuggets, some describe an increase in confidence.
 It sounds odd to say that a weed strain will promote “confidence,” but hey, we’ve heard of stranger things.